 The manufacturer recommends placing a towel between the massager and your feet if the pressure is too intense.

-Pros: Inexpensive, 3 massage heads, 18 massage nodes, adjustable height, optional heating feature
+Pros: Inexpensive, 3 massage heads, 18 massage nodes, adjustable height, foot massager comes with optional heating feature

 Cons: Feet tend to slip off of massager, massage may be too firm for some